|Say NO to donuts and pastries for breakfast.|

 It can be difficult for families to eat right and to give their kids healthy choices for breakfast.
-It is very hard, especially when time is short in the mornings, but this child is going to be at risk for diabetes and isn’t getting the best “brain food” for the morning.
-She is already starting to look chubby and that’s very sad to see.
+It is tough, especially when time is short in the mornings, but this child is going to be at risk for diabetes and isn’t getting the best “brain food” for the morning.
 I can only imagine what the rest of her meals could be like.

 I don’t really know the parent of the above child, and I don’t know what I’d say to them if I had the chance.
-I would like to suggest some alternatives that would be healthier and still be attractive for the child to eat.
+I want to suggest some alternatives that would be healthier and still be attractive for the child to eat.

-Certainly after months of being fed sugar snacks for breakfast, it is going to be difficult to get the girl to eat something else. but perhaps with some coaxing and some information about nutrition, she might be willing to make some changes.
-At this point I have a feeling it is going to take some creativity.
+Certainly, after months of being fed sugar snacks for breakfast, it is going to be challenging to get the girl to eat something else.
+But perhaps with some coaxing and some information about nutrition, she might be willing to make some changes.
+At this point, I have a feeling it is going to take some creativity.

-Here are some ideas that would be better and in the case of the above child, would probably be easily accepted into the breakfast rotation:
+Here are some ideas that would be better and in the case of the above child, would probably be readily accepted into the breakfast rotation:

 – Muffins – The homemade kind.
 Muffins made with the right ingredients can be nutritious and delicious.
-Zuchinni Oatmeal muffins are a favorite around our home.
-There are so many others that don’t have lots of sugar, but have lots of nutrition.
-Muffins can be made on the weekend and hopefully the child will participate so they’ll know what they are eating and learn to enjoy it.
-Kids will think they’re getting a pastry but really it will be a healthy part of a morning start.
+Zucchini Oatmeal muffins are a favorite around our home.
+There are so many others that don’t have lots of sugar but have lots of nutrition.
+Muffins can be made on the weekend, and hopefully, the child will participate so they’ll know what they are eating and learn to enjoy it.
+Kids will think they’re getting a pastry, but really it will be a healthy part of a morning start.

 PRO TIP: Most muffins freeze well for future use.

 – Make your own cereal – My wife has taken it upon herself to mix up a batch of cereal once or twice a week.
-She’s basically making muesli but the process involves roasting a combination of oatmeal, nuts, etc. There are lots of great recipes out there, and since you can control what’s going into it, you’ll know what you’re eating and save a ton of money on premade cereals.
-The added bonus is that if you get the kids involved in making the cereal, they are more likely to enjoy eating it.
+She’s basically making muesli, but the process involves roasting a combination of oatmeal, nuts, etc. There are many great recipes out there, and since you can control what’s going into it, you’ll know what you’re eating and save a ton of money on premade cereals.
+The bonus is that if you get the kids involved in making the cereal, they are more likely to enjoy eating it.

-– Refrigerator Oatmeal – There are lots of great recipes for “overnight oatmeal” See this link for oatmeal ideas.
+– Refrigerator Oatmeal – There are many great recipes for “overnight oatmeal” See this link for ideas.

-– Breakfast Popsicle – Every kid likes Popsicle.
+– Breakfast Popsicle – Every kid likes Popsicles.
 Suppose they were the healthy kind?
 See here for a great breakfast Popsicle recipe!